-1. Structure of pension plan per state statute.
+1 Structure of pension plan per state statute.
 As noted above, OPERS is a cost-sharing multiemployer plan in the State of Ohio.
 Employer participation in the plan is established by state statute that also dictates employer contribution rates and the benefits to be received by our employees.
 As an employer, we have no control over the contribution rates assessed and we don't control the benefits offered or how they are calculated.
 Any changes to the existing contribution rates or benefit levels require action by the state legislature.
 Ultimately if there was a plan termination, default, or some other unlikely event, the state legislature would need to determine the final dispensation of any unfunded liability.
-Thus, the assignment of the liability is somewhat misleading given the structure within our state.
-This raises a question regarding the application of accounting standards that are not in accordance with state statute.
+Thus, the assignment of the liability is OPERS has the authority to request contribution and benefit changes for legislative consideration and action, positioning the pension system to be in control of these variables.
+We recommend that the net pension liability be reflected on the financial statements of the pension system where the assets for future pension benefits are also reported.
+We believe any allocation of the liability to the employer is arbitrary and misleading, and would suggest additional note disclosures of plan system information on the employers' financial statements.
+Just as private employers don't record their share of defined benefit Social Security or cost sharing net pension liabilities on their financial statements, we feel it is inappropriate for public employers to be subject to different accounting standards.